NASA-IMPACT/nncpp-cumulus-deploy/README.md

     IdentityFile ~/.ssh/<key.pem>
     Port <local ssh port>
   ```
-1. Add the
-1. Start port forwarding
+5. Start port forwarding
    ```
    aws ssm start-session --target <ec2 instance created above> --document-name AWS-StartPortForwardingSession --parameters portNumber=22,localPortNumber=<local ssh port>
    ```
-1. In a new terminal, open ssh tunnel
+6. In a new terminal, open ssh tunnel
    ```
    ssh <cumulus name>
    ```
-1. You can now interact with the [Cumulus API](https://nasa.github.io/cumulus-api/) in your browser.
+7. You can now interact with the [Cumulus API](https://nasa.github.io/cumulus-api/) in your browser.
 If you have deployed the Cumulus module with your earthdata ID, the following `<api id>.execute-api.<region>.amazonaws.com/token` should redirect you to the earthdata login to obtain a Cumulus token.

 ### Cumulus dashboard
 Clone the [cumulus dashboard](https://github.com/nasa/cumulus-dashboard), configure for the API identified above, build and run.